By David Hudnall, DMD

 FAQs About Socket Preservation

-What is the socket preservation process?
+What is the socket preservation procedure?

 Are socket preservation techniques effective?